Grief & Bereavement Counselling Singapore

 How Can Understanding the Grief Cycle Help in Healing?

-Understanding the grief cycle can offer valuable insights into your emotional responses and help you navigate your grief more effectively.
-It provides a framework for recognising and validating your feelings.
+Understanding the grief cycle can offer valuable insights into your emotional responses and help you navigate your experience with greater self-compassion.
+It provides a framework for recognising and validating your feelings — so you stop asking “what is wrong with me” and start understanding that what you are going through is a deeply human response to loss.

-Insight into Emotions: Helps you understand and validate your feelings.
+Insight into Emotions: Helps you understand and validate your feelings rather than suppressing or judging them.

-Navigational Tool: Provides a roadmap for what you might experience during grief.
+Navigational Tool: Provides a roadmap for what you might experience, reducing the fear that your emotions are out of control.

-Coping Mechanism: Knowing the stages can help you develop strategies for each phase.
+Coping Mechanism: Knowing the stages helps you and your counsellor develop targeted strategies for each phase of grief.

 What Techniques Are Used in Grief and Bereavement Counselling?

-– Talk Therapy: Provides a space to discuss your feelings and experiences.
+Talk Therapy: Provides a space to talk openly about your feelings, memories, and experiences at your own pace.

-– EMDR Therapy: Eye Movement Desensitisation and Reprocessing helps in processing bereavement, grief and trauma-related memories to move towards healing.
+EMDR Therapy: Eye Movement Desensitisation and Reprocessing helps process grief and trauma-related memories, particularly useful after sudden or traumatic loss.

-– Mindfulness Practices: Encourages present-moment awareness to manage emotions.
+Mindfulness Practices: Encourages present-moment awareness to manage overwhelming waves of emotion.

 How Long Does Grief Counselling Typically Last?

-Short-Term Relief: Some may find significant progress in a few sessions.
+Short-Term Relief: Some people find significant relief and practical coping strategies within a shorter number of sessions.

 Can Grief Counselling Help with Long-Term Grief and Loss Issues?